KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> K(a)
 k('2000.01.01 2000.01.02')
 ```
-This convenience comes at a cost of copying the data
+This convenience comes at the cost of copying the data.
 ```python
 >>> a[0] = 0
 >>> a array(['1970-01-01', '2000-01-02'], dtype='datetime64[D]')
 >>> d
 k('2000.01.01 2000.01.02')
 ```
-To avoid such copying, `K` objects can expose their raw data to `numpy`:
+To avoid such copying, `K` objects can expose their raw data to `numpy`.
 ```python
 >>> b = numpy.asarray(d.data)
 >>> b.tolist()